The following is a range of older CPU coolers that we have tested in the past. We’ll be updating this round up shortly.

 - Incredibly cheap

-The Raijintek Themis is one of the cheapest air coolers you can buy, but it’s also an excellent performer.
+The Raijintek Themis was one of the cheapest air coolers you can buy, but it’s also an excellent performer.

 Its no-frills design means you won’t get the nickel plating or painted finish of more expensive coolers, nor is the base of the heatsink polished flat.
 Instead, you get a roughly ground base, bare copper heatpipes and bare aluminium fins.